mike99mac/mariacmdb/README.md

 pip install mysqlx-connector-python
 ```

-- Answer many security questions.
+- Issue the following command and answer the many security questions:
 ```
 sudo mysql_secure_installation
 ```

-Remember the MariaDB root password
+Remember the MariaDB root password!

-- Copy this repository to your home directory.
+- Clone the ``mariacmdb`` repo to your home directory:

 ```